All eyes on AI: 2026 predictions – The shifts that will shape your stack.

 Imagine that your ads are generating a lot of traffic, but you are not seeing the desired results from your ad spend.
 This might not be a coincidence—fraudsters often try to steal digital ad marketing budgets through various sophisticated mechanisms.
 Faking clicks can make it appear as though a real user was engaging with the ad, but in reality when these fake clicks drive installs, the cost of the install goes to the fraudster's pocket.
 As companies' willingness to spend more on digital advertisements grows, the number of fraudsters in ad markets also increases.

-This blog post will demonstrate a simplified use case of how real-time fraud detection works—so that you can understand how to stay ahead of the fraudsters.
+This tutorial demonstrates a simplified use case of how fast fraud detection works—so that you can understand how to stay ahead of the fraudsters.

 Here's what we have used: